Pengen Meaning In Indonesian

 Keles Meaning In Bahasa Indonesia

 Halo semuanya.
-Apa kabar kalian?
-This time, we're gonna talk about the meaning of [keles] in Bahasa Indonesia.
-As usual, we're also going to watch a scene from an Indonesian movie to better understand this word's meaning.
+Ketemu lagi sama saya, Iman Prabawa.
+This time, we are going to be talking about the meaning of [keles] in bahasa Indonesia.
+As usual, we are also going to be watching examples mostly from movies where the word [keles] is spoken to better understand this word's meaning.

 Keles Meaning In Bahasa Indonesia